genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/02_create-a-new-project.md

 Now let's open your application in Intellij.
 Start by opening [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 In the alpha project, you will see the **readme** file for the project.
 After importing and indexing, your gradle tab (normally on the right of your window) should contain 3 folders (**alpha**, **client**, **genesisproduct-alpha**).

 ### Gradle.properties
-Before you finish the creation of your new project, make sure your **gradle.properties** file in **server/jvm** has the highlighted properties following properties:
+Before you finish the creation of your new project, make sure your **gradle.properties** file in **server/jvm** has the  following highlighted properties:

 ```kotlin {2,3} title="server/jvm/gradle.properties"
                 ...